syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

             {
                 Gradient = new LinearGradientBrush()
                 {
-                    //Start point of linear gradient
+                    // Start point of linear gradient
                     X1 = 0,
                     Y1 = 0,
-                    ////End point of linear gradient
+                    // End point of linear gradient
                     X2 = 50,
                     Y2 = 50,
                     //Sets an array of stop objects